patricksurry/breadboard-rom/README.md

     # ...
 Unmount of all volumes on disk2 was successful ...

     # copy to the raw device (prefix 'r'): BE CAREFUL to target the right volume
+    # to write further logical prodos volumes, offset by 65536 blocks (32Mb)
+    # (so waste one empty block after each 65535 volume)
     sudo dd if=bigvol.po of=/dev/rdisk2 bs=1m
     # ...
 31+1 records in
     # ...
 31+1 records out